REFEREED PUBLICATIONS IN JOURNALS

 Matculevich, S. Functional approach to the error control in adaptive IgA schemes for elliptic boundary value problems Journal of Computational and Applied Mathematics, 344, pp. 394-423, 2018.
 [Download PDF] [View Abstract]This work presents a numerical study of functional type a posteriori error estimates for IgA approximation schemes in the context of elliptic boundary-value problems.
 Along with the detailed discussion of the most crucial properties of such estimates, we present the algorithm of a reliable solution approximation together with the scheme of an efficient a posteriori error bound generation.
 In this approach, we take advantage of B-(THB-) spline’s high smoothness for the auxiliary vector function reconstruction, which, at the same time, allows to use much coarser meshes and decrease the number of unknowns substantially.
 The most representative numerical results, obtained during a systematic testing of error estimates, are presented in the second part of the paper.
 The efficiency of the obtained error bounds is analysed from both the error estimation (indication) and the computational expenses points of view.
 Several examples illustrate that functional error estimates (alternatively referred to as the majorants and minorants of deviation from an exact solution) perform a much sharper error control than, for instance, residual-based error estimates.
 Simultaneously, assembling and solving routines for an auxiliary variables reconstruction, which generate the majorant (or minorant) of an error, can be executed several times faster than the routines for a primal unknown.

-Matculevich, S. Estimates for the difference between exact and approximate solutions of parabolic equations on the basis of Poincare inequalities for traces of functions on the boundary Differential Equations, 52/10, pp. 1355-1365, 2016.
+Matculevich, S., and S. Repin Estimates for the difference between exact and approximate solutions of parabolic equations on the basis of Poincare inequalities for traces of functions on the boundary Differential Equations, 52/10, pp. 1355-1365, 2016.
 [Download PDF] [View Abstract]We study a method for the derivation of majorants for the distance between the exact solution of an initial-boundary value reaction-convection-diffusion problem of the parabolic type and an arbitrary function in the corresponding energy class.
 We obtain an estimate (for the deviation from the exact solution) of a new type with the use of a maximally broad set of admissible fluxes.
 In the definition of this set, the requirement of pointwise continuity of normal components of the dual variable (which was a necessary condition in earlier-obtained estimates) is replaced by the requirement of continuity in the weak (integral) sense.
 This result can be achieved with the use of the domain decomposition and special embedding inequalities for functions with zero mean on part of the boundary or for functions with the zero mean over the entire domain.

 Matculevich, S., and S. Repin Explicit constants in Poincaré-type inequalities for simplicial domains and application to a posteriori estimates Comput.
 Methods Appl.
 Math.
 (CMAM), 16/2, pp. 277-298, 2016.
 [Download PDF] [View Abstract]The paper is concerned with sharp estimates of constants in the classical Poincaré inequalities and Poincaré-type inequalities for functions with zero mean values in a simplicial domain or on a part of the boundary.
 These estimates are important for quantitative analysis of problems generated by differential equations where numerical approximations are typically constructed with the help of simplicial meshes.
 We suggest easily computable relations that provide sharp bounds of the respective constants and compare these results with analytical estimates (if such estimates are known).
 In the last section, we discuss possible applications and derive a computable majorant of the difference between the exact solution of a boundary value problem and an arbitrary finite dimensional approximation defined on a simplicial mesh.